Network Forensics in Cybersecurity: Unveiling the Invisible Adversary

 Presentation

 Results are documented in clear reports for both technical and non-technical audiences.
-These include evidence summaries, attack timelines, and security recommendations.
+These include evidence of summaries, attack timelines, and security recommendations.

 Response